Pushing and Pulling Ponderomotive Forces in Wavepackets and Beat Waves: Beat waves

 Beat waves and analogous setups have been discussed and employed for manipulation of particles in different contexts.
 In particular, beat waves can be formed by the interference of two non-collinear plane waves or wave beams with slightly different frequencies.
 For example, a scheme using two non-collinear laser beams for the acceleration of electrons has been suggested in \cite{Sakai-1989, Sakai-1991} (see also \cite{Hafizi-1997}).
 However, these works considered only the acceleration of electrons; a backward-moving beat wave and pulling forces have not been studied.

 The motion of dielectric particles in the field of two laser beams with \textit{equal} frequencies but different longitudinal wavevector components was considered in \cite{Cizmar-2006, Ruffner-2012, Brzobohaty-2013}.
-Such field generates stationary spatially-periodic potential wells.
+Such a field generates stationary spatially-periodic potential wells.
 Then, the phase shift between the beams can move the particles captured in the wells.
-Continuous motion of the trapped particle can be achieved by a continuous phase shift, i.e., a frequency shift \cite{Sadrove-2016}.
+The continuous motion of the trapped particle can be achieved by a continuous phase shift, i.e., a frequency shift \cite{Sadrove-2016}. {A 2D generalization of these ideas was recently demonstrated for floating particles in gravity-capillary water waves \cite{Wang2026A}.
+It should be noticed that these earlier works only considered the motion of particles trapped in potential wells.
+In the present work, we examine a more general case, where the particle is not necessarily trapped.}

+{In addition, polyphonic acoustic fields can create dynamic acoustic traps, so-called ``spectral holography'' \cite{Abdelaziz-2021, Morrell-2024}.
+Two or more sound sources with slightly different frequencies and different wavevectors form a mobile potential landscape enabling transport of the trapped particles.}